-After Technopol we took the taxi using the Taxify app, and headed to the headquarters of Taxify, which is a company providing an application to order taxis in various cities around the world, but mainly in the Baltic area.
+After Technopol we took the taxi using the Taxify (External link) app, and headed to the headquarters of Taxify, which is a company providing an application to order taxis in various cities around the world, but mainly in the Baltic area.
 Karl from Taxify really gave us a new insight on the company, even though it only provides the chance to order taxis from other companies, it still works hard on the customer experience angle, it provides the taxi drivers with general info about customer service, and only work together with drivers that are highly rated through the app.
 Taxify once tried to enter the Helsinki taxi market but got struck down by the awfully strict rules and monopolies that are taking place in the market.

-After this we really hadn’t planned much but got contacted by two startup enthusiasts Andre and Siim who are working for the Startup Garage, a society which is really similar to Arcada Entrepreneurship Society.
+After this we really hadn’t planned much but got contacted by two startup enthusiasts Andre and Siim who are working for the Startup Garage (External link), a society which is really similar to Arcada Entrepreneurship Society.
 We changed our experiences and contacts, and tried to find a suitable way to be useful for one another.
 The future will tell if Startup Garage and Arcada Entrepreneurship Society will have cooperation.

 Stay tuned for more posts about our great trip to Tallinn, more pictures and stories from our trip can be found on our Instagram (External link) and Twitter (External link) channel with the nickname @ArcadaES.